Skeeve/Go-DeCrypt-DbVis/Readme.md

 ## Motivation

 Since Mac OS no longer has Python installed.
-Also I'm not a Python programmer and I'm currently learning Go, I devided to convert [gerry/decrypt_dbvis.py](https://gist.github.com/gerry/c4602c23783d894b8d96) to Go.
+Also I'm not a Python programmer and I'm currently learning Go, I decided to convert [gerry/decrypt_dbvis.py](https://gist.github.com/gerry/c4602c23783d894b8d96) to Go.